lucasverdelho/resumos_redes/resumos.md

 ## Summary
 RTP and RTCP form a critical part of multimedia communication protocols by enabling the real-time transmission and control of audio and video data over IP networks.
 They provide mechanisms for timing reconstruction, loss detection, content identification, and quality feedback, which are essential for maintaining the quality and synchronization of multimedia streams.

+---
+# **6. SCTP (Stream Control Transmission Protocol) and QUIC (Quick UDP Internet Connections) Summary**

+## SCTP Overview
+- **Purpose**: SCTP is designed to transport PSTN signaling messages over IP networks, but is also capable of serving as a general-purpose transport layer protocol.
+- **Reliability and Stream Control**: It combines the reliability of TCP with the speed and multi-streaming capabilities of UDP.
+- **Key Features**:
+    - **Multistreaming**: Allows multiple streams within one connection, helping to avoid head-of-line blocking.
+    - **Multihoming**: Supports multiple network paths for resilience.
+    - **Partial Reliability**: Offers optional reliability on a per-message basis.
+    - **Preservation of Message Boundaries**: Unlike TCP's byte-stream, SCTP maintains message limits.

+## QUIC Overview
+- **Purpose**: QUIC is a general-purpose transport layer network protocol initially developed by Google, which combines features of TCP and UDP with quick connection establishment, improved security, and multiplexing.
+- **Speed and Security**: Designed for low-latency connections, QUIC integrates transport layer features with TLS encryption by default.
+- **Key Features**:
+    - **Stream Multiplexing**: Handling multiple streams of data in parallel over a single connection, avoiding the head-of-line blocking.
+    - **Fast Handshakes**: Reduced connection and transport latency.
+    - **Path Migration**: Supports changing the network path mid-connection.
+    - **Flow Control**: Implements a sophisticated flow control mechanism.

+## SCTP and QUIC in Networking
+- **Adaptability**: Both SCTP and QUIC address specific limitations of TCP and UDP by providing more robust, efficient, and adaptable transport mechanisms suitable for a range of applications including telephony, web traffic, and real-time communications.
+- **Comparison to TCP and UDP**: While SCTP and QUIC borrow concepts from both TCP and UDP, they introduce unique features like multi-streaming and multi-homing (SCTP), or fast encryption setup and stream multiplexing (QUIC), setting them apart as more versatile transport protocols.

+## Summary
+SCTP and QUIC are modern transport protocols designed for more efficient, secure, and reliable data transmission across the network.
+SCTP is recognized for its multistreaming and multihoming capabilities, while QUIC is noted for its rapid connection establishment and integrated security.
+Both are substantial improvements over traditional TCP and UDP, catering to the dynamic and versatile needs of modern networking applications.